 May 25, 2023 | Economics, Policy & Governance, Oceans

-I am currently pursuing a PhD in Marine Science and Conservation, as well as a Certificate in College Teaching.
+I am a PhD candidate in the Marine Science and Conservation program.
 My research interests broadly center around conservation biology and conservation policy, primarily through the lens of protected species bycatch.
 I am particularly interested in conducting bycatch assessments in international commercial fisheries, especially those managed by regional fisheries management organizations, and modeling bycatch rates in data-poor scenarios.
 I am equally as interested in the policy and management angle to these human-wildlife conflicts, and enjoy exploring efficacy of regulations and working with managers to strengthen policy and management surrounding protected species.

 My strong interests in bycatch, policy, and management are influenced from my prior work experience, including as a former NOAA Knauss Marine Policy Fellow at the U.S. Department of State, an MMPA analyst as a contractor at the National Marine Fisheries Service Office of Protected Resources, and as a science communicator at Oceana.
 I hold a Master of Coastal Environmental Management from Duke University and a Bachelor of Science from the University of North Carolina Wilmington.